nobohan/OpenArdenneMap/docker/README.md

 },
 ```

-This might be improved in the future (having just on project file).
+This might be improved in the future (having just one unique project file).